Why Your Company Needs Management Development and How to Start

 On-the-job training: This provides employees with a hands-on approach to management training.

-Cross-department training: With this method, employees can spend time observing and working in departments where they don't typically work to understand all areas of your organization better.
-This may also include a secondment, which is the process of giving an employee a temporary new role for training purposes.
+Cross-department training: With this method, employees can spend time observing and working in departments where they don't typically work to better understand all areas of your organization.
+This may also include a secondment, which is the assignment of an employee to a temporary role for training purposes.

 Coaching: This provides employees with one-on-one training and mentorship from a current manager or a professional coach.